With package managers or third-party tools, you have plenty of options to install and manage Ruby.

 --prefix=DIR option to the

-You can find more information about building from source in the Ruby README file.
+You can find more information about building from source in the Building Ruby instructions.

 Using the third-party tools or package managers might be a better idea, though, because the installed Ruby won’t be managed by any tools.